zhongturtle/FCND-P4-Estimation-CPP/README.md

 4. Tune the process noise model in `QuadEstimatorEKF.txt` to try to approximately capture the error you see with the estimated uncertainty (standard deviation) of the filter.

 5. Implement the EKF GPS Update in the function `UpdateFromGPS()`.
+   - we just simple update hPrime and zFromX

 6. Now once again re-run the simulation.
 Your objective is to complete the entire simulation cycle with estimated position error of < 1m (you’ll see a green box over the bottom graph if you succeed).
 You may want to try experimenting with the GPS update parameters to try and get better performance.